 \section{Discussion}

-In this article we have set up a quite general formalism for \emph{a priori} identification of affine null parameters in spacetimes conformally related to spacetimes with (at least) a timelike conformal Killing vector.
+In this article, we set up a quite general formalism for the {a priori} identification of affine null parameters in spacetimes conformally related to spacetimes with (at least) a timelike conformal Killing vector.
 The formalism is sufficiently general so as to immediately yield useful information in many physically interesting situations.
-This complements the more traditional \emph{a posteriori} approach, where one first on a case by case basis identifies null geodesics and then on a case by case basis attempts to find an affine null parameter.
+This complements the more traditional {a posteriori} approach, where one first on a case-by-case basis identifies null geodesics and then on a case-by-case basis attempts to find an affine null parameter.
 A number of explicit examples were provided to illustrate the utility of the procedure.

 \hrule\hrule\hrule